trimstray/nginx-admins-handbook/README.md

   > Before you start playing with NGINX please read an official **[Beginner’s Guide](http://nginx.org/en/docs/beginners_guide.html)**.
 It's a great introduction for everyone.

 **Nginx** (_/ˌɛndʒɪnˈɛks/ EN-jin-EKS_, stylized as NGINX or nginx) is an open source HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 It is originally written by [Igor Sysoev](http://sysoev.ru/en/).
 For a long time, it has been running on many heavily loaded Russian sites including Yandex, Mail.Ru, VK, and Rambler.
-In the April 2019 NGINX was the most commonly used HTTP server (see [Netcraft survey](https://news.netcraft.com/archives/category/web-server-survey/)).
+At this moment some high-profile companies using NGINX include Cisco, DuckDuckGo, Facebook, GitLab, Google, Twitter, Apple, Intel, and many more.
+In the April 2019 it was the most commonly used HTTP server (see [Netcraft survey](https://news.netcraft.com/archives/category/web-server-survey/)).

 NGINX is a fast, light-weight and powerful web server that can also be used as a: